forseti-security/forseti-security/index.md

           <div class="panel-body">
             <p class="text-primary">Monitor your policies</p>
             <p>
-              Scan your GCP resources to ensure that access controls are set as you intended and protects against unsafe changes.
+              Scans your GCP resources to ensure that access controls are set as you intended and protects against unsafe changes.
             </p>
             <a class="btn btn-link" href="{{ site.baseurl }}/about/index.html">More</a>
           </div>